-Honu (and ika) of Honu ika Moana are two massive water slides that twist and turn side by side until riders splash into the landing pool.
+Honu (and ika Moana) of Honu ika Moana are two massive water slides that twist and turn side by side until riders splash into the landing pool.
 Honu will have you racing all of the way down, and ika is a bit slower.
-These set of slides are based off of the Waturi mythology characters Honu (a turtle) and ika (a whale)who are lose friends.
+This set of slides is based off of the Waturi mythology characters Honu (a turtle) and ika (a whale) who are close friends.
 Both are great for families as one holds up to 6 people and the other up to 4 people.

 Opening Date: May 25, 2017